 - Robust safeguarding arrangements help ensure that funds are returned to customers in the event of an insolvency of payment services firms.
 Payments firms' prudential risk management and safeguarding arrangements are a supervisory priority for 2021. - The creation of new "Big Tech" regulators and dedicated regulatory regimes such as the EU's proposed Digital Markets Act, will impact the ability of key tech players to wield market power in rolling out new financial products. - The "buy now, pay later" model popularised by firms like Klarna has grown through the pandemic.
-Expect to see increased M&A and listing activity, and more consumer guidance, regulatory enforcement, and, potentially, tighter regulation.
+Expect to see increased M&A and listing activity, and more consumer guidance, regulatory enforcement and tighter regulation, including in the UK where the February 2021 Woolard Review has called for urgent regulatory action.
 For more, watch our international expert panel discussion on Fintech success in payments or read our briefing: Payments Trends 2021.

-Operational Resilience

-Ensuring continuity of key business services remains a regulatory focus.
+Operational Resilience Ensuring continuity of key business services remains a regulatory focus.
 Growing digitisation of customer experiences, greater automation and increased use of third-party providers all make firms susceptible to technology disruption events.
+What's next?